KahHan19/Yammer-User-Engagement-Analysis/README.md

 - [Summary and Insight](#summary-and-insight)

 ## Problem
 The head of the Product team walks over to your desk and asks you what you think about the latest activity on the user engagement dashboards.
-You fire them up, and something immediately jumps out.
+You fire them up, and **something immediately jumps out**.

 ## Key Metrics and Dimensions
 - **Engagement:** Any interaction done by users in the server